xrdocs/cisco-service-layer/_blogs/2018-02-16-xr-s-journey-to-the-we-b-st-open-r-integration-with-ios-xr.md

 Now that we understand how Open/R operates, let's codify the requirements for it run on a platform running Linux:

   *  **API to get and set Routes**: On Linux, this API is Netlink, but it can be replaced with any viable API that the networking stack on the platform offers.

        In September 2017, we introduced Service Layer APIs - a highly performant and model driven API into the network infrastructure layer (RIB, label switch database, interface and BFD events) over gRPC.
+       {: notice--info}

   *  **Ability to host applications**: The Network OS must have the capability to host Linux applications either natively or as a container (docker/lxc).